The key things you may want to know...

 After your first time you need to arrive at the studio with enough time to change and enter the yoga studio five minutes before the class starts, in order to lay out mat and accessories and be settled in ready to start by the start time.
 Sign-ins will not be accepted with less than five minutes before class start time.
 You will not be allowed to enter the studio once the start time has been reached.

-We do offer beginners classes!
-Look out for the L1 (level 1) classes on the schedule.
-Specific beginners classes are on Wednesday evening 8PM, Saturday 12.30 PM and Sunday 12.30 PM.
+We do offer classes specifically for beginners.
+Look out for the L0 or L1 classes on the schedule.
+Specific beginners classes are on Wednesday evening 19:00, Saturday 12.30 and Sunday 12.30.
 Many of our other classes are multi-level or open to all levels.
 When you join such a class, just tell our teachers you are a beginner and they'll be happy to offer you options more suitable to your experience.

 What if i have an injury?